Narsai: Life

 Narsai was born at ‘Ain Dulba (ܥܝܢ ܕܘܠܒܐ "Plane Tree Spring") in the district of Ma‘alləta (ܡܥܠܬܐ) in the Sasanian Empire (now in Duhok Governorate, Iraq).
 Being orphaned at an early age, he was raised by his uncle, who was head of the monastery of Kfar Mari (ܕܝܪܐ ܕܟܦܪ ܡܪܝ) near Beth Zabdai (ܒܝܬ ܙܒܕܝ).
 Narsai spent ten years as a student at the School of Edessa and later returned there to teach (c.
 437), eventually becoming head of the school.

+Narsai was a follower of the work of Theodore of Mopsuestia.
 Perhaps in 471, Narsai left Edessa after disagreeing with the city's bishop Cyrus (471–498).
 With the help of his friend Barsauma, who was bishop of Nisibis (although Narsai and Barsauma's wife do not seem to have seen eye-to-eye), Narsai re-established the School of Nisibis.
 When his former school was ordered closed by Byzantine emperor Zeno in 489, it seems that many of his faithful staff and students came to join Narsai in Nisibis.
 Evidence from the first Statutes of the School of Nisibis, drafted in 496, shows that Narsai was still alive, and he must have been a venerable old teacher in his nineties.
 Narsai died sometime early in the sixth century and was buried in Nisibis in a church that was later named after him.
 Joseph Huzaya was one of his pupils.

 Narsai's extant works belong to the distinctive Syriac literary genre of the mēmrā, or homily in verse.
-He employs two different metres — one with couplets of seven syllables per line, the other with twelve.
+He employs two different metres - one with couplets of seven syllables per line, the other with twelve.
 The mêmrê were designed to be recited in church or religious school, each an exposition of a particular theme.
 The later Syriac writer Abdisho bar Berika of Nisibis suggests that Narsai wrote 360 mēmrē in twelve volumes along with prose commentaries on large sections of the Old Testament and a book entitled On the Corruption of Morals.
 However, only eighty mēmrē remain, and none of his prose works.